Ajithpmdwaraka/MealsTogo/README.md

 Stripe to process payments
 Google Cloud for maps and restaurant information

-*I built this app as part of the Complete React Native Developer course from Zero to Mastery Academy, taught by Andrei Neagoie and Mo Binni.*
+*I built this app as part of the Complete React Native Developement course from Zero to Mastery Academy, taught by Andrei Neagoie and Mo Binni.*